Kotlin/kotlinx-datetime/README.md

 ## Implementation

-The implementation of date/time types, such as `Instant`, `LocalDateTime`, `TimeZone` and so on, relies on:
+The implementation of datetime types, such as `Instant`, `LocalDateTime`, `TimeZone` and so on, relies on:

 - in JVM: [`java.time`](https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html) API;
 - in Js and Wasm-Js: [`js-joda`](https://js-joda.github.io/js-joda/) library;